-Staff also plan carefully and collaboratively to ensure both curriculum coverage and progression in children’s learning as they move through the school, as outlined in our Curriculum Policy and in the documents linked below.
+Staff plan carefully and collaboratively to ensure both curriculum coverage and progression in children’s learning as they move through the school, as outlined in our Curriculum Policy and in the documents linked below.

 Further information about the teaching and learning happening in each class this term can be found in the newsletters and curriculum overviews on our classroom pages.

 Reading and Phonics

 Our aim is for all our children to be fluent readers by the time they leave KS1.
 We follow the Letters and Sounds programme to promote speaking and listening skills, phonological awareness and oral blending.